Upturn unsubscribed user

 Positioning

 Heron is positioned as an innovator in non-opioid pain management and CINV prevention.
-Its competitive advantage lies in its proprietary Biochronomer drug delivery technology for extended-release formulations.
+Its competitive advantages include its proprietary Biochronomer drug delivery technology and differentiated product formulations.

 Total Addressable Market (TAM)

-The TAM for post-operative pain management and CINV is estimated to be in the billions of dollars.
-Heron is positioned to capture a significant share through its differentiated products, particularly Zynrelef.
+The TAM for post-operative pain management and CINV prevention is estimated to be in the billions of dollars.
+Heron is aiming to capture a significant share of these markets with its innovative products.

 Upturn SWOT Analysis